Govt Provides Free Flour To Over 1.2m People In KP - UrduPoint

 Govt Provides Free Flour To Over 1.2m People In KP

-The spokesman of Food Department KP told APP on Thursday that distribution of free flour continued in all districts of Khyber Pakthunkhwa till March 29.
+The spokesman of Food Department KP told APP late Thursday that the distribution of free flour continued in all districts of Khyber Pakthunkhwa till March 29.
 The commodity was given to 1.272 million population under a transparent mechanism through NADRA and Benazir Income Support Programme (BISP).

 He said that the distribution of flour was being extended to union councils and village councils in the province to facilitate a large number of people in remote areas.